ninakali/chip_scavenger/src/scavenge/000_photoepilator/index.md

 I have not had any better test board for an SSOP chip, so I soldered it back to connect to an UART.
 It works!
 ![(Serial)](07_done.jpg "Serial")

-When I will figure out how to make a SSOP-28 breakout board for it, I might return to this chip.
+~~When I will figure out how to make a SSOP-28 breakout board for it, I might return to this chip.~~

+I have soldered an ICSP programmer to the chip, and managed to successfully re-program the chip.
+It's a success!